 - The gestation period is 13 months

-- The pup grows inside the female and is born live with a wingspan of ~2 to 3 feet (see manta alfredi)
+The manta ray “pup” grows inside the female manta, and is born live with a wingspan of 2 to 3 feet.

 The most adorable way of describing the pup’s body positioning is as a “manta burrito”.
 Once born, it unrolls its wing and will start swimming and gliding through the ocean for the rest of its life.
 We were able to witness the first months of a manta ray first-hand when Kamala Ray started showing up on our manta ray swims – read more and watch the video here!

 The Live Birth of a Manta Ray